-The Epilepsy Dossier project is a collaboration between Autistica, Epilepsy Research UK and Young Epilepsy.
-It will help us better understand epilepsy in autistic people.
+The Epilepsy Dossier project is a collaboration between Autistica, Epilepsy Research Institute UK (formerly Epilepsy Research UK) and Young Epilepsy.
+The Epilepsy Dossier helps us understand epilepsy in autistic people.

 The research process

-The team at University College London will create a dossier of evidence bringing together research focusing on:
+The team at University College London created a dossier of evidence bringing together research focusing on:

 • The demographics of autism and epilepsy - what we know about the age or gender of people affected.

-• The cognitive-behavioural factors - whether intellectual disability or mental health challenges are more common.
+• The cognitive-behavioural factors - whether learning disability or mental health challenges are more common.

 • The biological factors - whether particular genetic syndromes are more common.

-• The economic aspects of having autism and epilepsy - the cost to autistic people or the cost-effectiveness of existing health care plans.
+• The economic aspects of being autistic with epilepsy - the cost to autistic people or the cost-effectiveness of existing health care plans.

 Who is involved?

-The team are bringing together a range of experts with specialities in epilepsy, autism, mental health and economics.
-They are also including a group of people with lived-experience of autism and epilepsy who will contribute their expertise and guide choices made by researchers.
+The team brought together a range of experts with specialities in epilepsy, autism, mental health and economics.
+They also included a group of autistic people with epilepsy and family members who contributed their expertise to guide the researchers.

 How is this project making a difference?

-The Epilepsy Dossier will create a base of knowledge about autism and epilepsy by bringing together globally published, peer-reviewed studies.
-It will focus on the human and economic impact.
-From this foundation, we will be able to better inform future research and better plan future policy and health care choices.
+The Epilepsy Dossier created a base of knowledge about autism and epilepsy by bringing together globally published, peer-reviewed studies.
+It focused on the human and economic impact.
+From this foundation, we will be able to inform future research and plan policy and health care choices.

 How is the project funded?

-The Epilepsy Dossier is co-funded by Young Epilepsy, Epilepsy Research UK and Autistica.
+The Epilepsy Dossier is co-funded by Young Epilepsy, Epilepsy Research Institute UK (formerly Epilepsy Research UK) and Autistica.